davidADSP/Generative_Deep_Learning_2nd_Edition/docs/docker.md

 You can see how the Dockerfile can be thought of as a recipe for building a particular run-time environment.
 The magic of Docker is that you do not need to worry about installing a resource intensive virtual machine on your computer - Docker is lightweight and allows you to build an environment template purely using code.

 A running version of an image is called a *container*.
 You can think of the image as like a cookie cutter, that can be used to create a particular cookie (the container).
-There is one other file that we need to look at before we finally get to build our image and run the container - the docker compose.yaml file.
+There is one other file that we need to look at before we finally get to build our image and run the container - the docker-compose.yaml file.

-## 🎼 The docker compose.yaml file
+## 🎼 The docker-compose.yaml file

-Docker Compose is an extension to Docker that allows you to define how you would like your containers to run, through a simple YAML file, called 'docker compose.yaml'.
+Docker Compose is an extension to Docker that allows you to define how you would like your containers to run, through a simple YAML file, called 'docker-compose.yaml'.

 For example, you can specify which ports and folders should be mapped between your machine and the container.
 Folder mapping allows the container to treat folders on your machine as if they were folders inside the container.
 Therefore any changes you make to mapped files and folders on your machine will be immediately reflected inside the container.
 Port mapping will forward any traffic on a local port through to the container.
 For example, we could map port 8888 on your local machine to port 8888 in the container, so that if you visit `localhost:8888` in your browser, you will see Jupyter, which is running on port 8888 inside the container.
 The ports do not have have to be the same - for example you could map port 8000 to port 8888 in the container if you wanted.